pytorch/pytorch/docs/source/notes/autograd.rst

 tl;dr
 ^^^^^

-- PyTorch Autograd returns gradients that are directly usable for optimization and gradient descent (no conjugation needed), so existing optimizers work out of the box.
-We don’t make any attempt to support holomorphic functions specially;
+- PyTorch uses the Wirtinger Calculus to compute gradients for functions with complex valued input and (or) output.
+PyTorch's autograd convention for complex numbers allows gradient values to be used as a step in Gradient Descent, so existing optimizers work out of the box.
-  in particular, derivatives are only well defined for real-valued loss functions.
+- Wirtinger Calculus provides a means of computing gradients of real valued cost functions defined on complex domains(:math:`ℂ^n`) which are not holomorphic (complex differentiable).
+This comes in very handy since none of the relevant cost functions used in NN models are holomorphic.
 - The gradients returned correspond to “TensorFlow-style” complex gradients (as opposed to JAX-style complex gradients).

 What are complex derivatives?